What can you do with real food? Let me tell you…

 The kids have a smoothie ever morning with their vitamins inside.
 The smoothie ingredients vary.
 But, they always contain a citrus, berries and vegetable.
 I also add seeds such as hemp, flax, sunflower or pumpkin.
 They get magnesium, vitamin C and DHA along with gelatin and sometimes a greens powder.
 I mix all the day before to make for speedy prep in the morning.

 Another breakfast favorite is a berry parfait with chia seeds and raw milk yogurt.
-Here I served it with a banana teff and buckwheat muffin.
+Here I served it with a chickpea flour banana/plantain muffin with ginger.

 Eggs are always a huge hit!
 The boys easily polish off 3 eggs most mornings.
 Here I combined fruit, leftover muffin and tomato and avocado with their fried eggs.

 Eggs are a great vehicle for leftover veggies.
 Here I combined leftover veggies, greens and scrambled eggs along with some marinated beets.